 See the sights and have fun in Caloundra without spending extra on your accommodation and transportation.
 Travelling with a campervan and motorhome rental is the perfect way to explore the Sunshine Coast.
 VroomVroomVroom compares quality, reliable campers from Australia's top RV suppliers, allowing you to travel comfortably at your own pace.
 We help you find the cheapest rates on campervans without incurring any hidden charges.
 Try our user-friendly booking system and find the perfect motorhome rental for your visit to Caloundra.

 As the winter playground of the Sunshine Coast, there is never a bad time to visit sunny Caloundra.
 If you love nature, great tasting food, boating, fishing, surfing and waterskiing than Caloundra is the destination for you.
 The city gives visitors easy access to Brisbane, the renowned Bribie Island as well as many other fantastic beaches along the coast.
-If you'd like to read more about things you can do on the Sunshine Coast, or share some travel tips of your own, click here.

 View Campervan Rental Locations in Australia in a larger map